 Calling out local media in this month’s Nitty Gritty

-Yvonne Haskins presents an open letter to WHYY and reporter Aaron Moselle about recent coverage of Germantown Settlement (with reporting by Sam Newhouse).
+Yvonne Haskins presents an open letter to WHYY and reporter Aaron Moselle about recent coverage of Germantown Settlement.

 Some background: In 2018, at the request of Germantown neighbors (led by community activists Yvonne Haskins, Connie Winters, and Allison Weiss, as described below) the Philadelphia Redevelopment Authority (PRA) declared default on approximately $9 million in loans to holding companies possessing some 45 properties (with more than 100 units) that were under the control of (and providing rent income to) former Germantown Settlement leader Emanuel Freeman.
 After a two-year foreclosure process, the city formally repossessed the 45 properties in the U.S. Bankruptcy Court in January 2020, as reported on by WHYY.

 Below, community activist Yvonne Haskins responds to WHYY’s coverage of this event with a letter to their reporter Aaron Moselle. – Editors.